IRIS Research Program

 2.Collaborate with peers

-During the IRIS program you will work with top university professors in a small group setting of 3-10 people.
+During the IRIS program you will work with top university professors and researchers in a small group setting of 3-10 people.
 This is a great opportunity to collaborate with like-minded peers from all over the world!

 3. Present your project in class